dovahcrow/peace-lock/README.md

 peace_lock
 ============

-A Mutex/RwLock that can only be used when there's no contention (and panics if any!).
+A Mutex/RwLock that will panic if there's contention!

+peace_lock helps you sanity check your concurrent algorithm and becomes zero-cost outside the check mode.

 ## Motivation